MV10/mv10.github.io/_posts/2018-12-16-query-plaintext-or-encoded-xml-with-sql-server.md

 ## Conclusion

-This isn't a common problem, which can make it a bit difficult and time-consuming to figure out how to address it.
-As these examples show, the solutions to each aspect are variations on a couple of themes.
+This isn't a common problem which can make it difficult and time-consuming to figure out how to address it.
+As these examples show, the solutions to each aspect are variations on just a couple of themes.
 Like so many other programming tasks, it's relatively easy once you know the basic trick.

 XML has fallen out of favor over the past few years over more human-readable (and -writeable) formats like JSON and YAML, and I can't say I enjoy working with XML any more than most, but it's still a fact of life in the real world.
 I imagine I'll refer back to this article as notes to myself, and hopefully it'll help others facing similar questions with a delivery deadline to meet.